Sugandha454/mern-todo/README.md

 The project is divided into two main parts:

 - `frontend/`: React-based client-side application
-- `backend/`: Node.js and Express-based server-side application (not shown in the provided context, but assumed to exist)
+- `backend/`: Node.js and Express-based server-side application

 ## Frontend